The Bridge Coat

 The measurements are below - in centimetres, on a flat coat going across or up and down, rather than the circumferences.

-Simon is wearing a Medium in the pictures here.
-He is usually a 50 in ready-made tailoring, sometimes a 48 if it's a boxy cut.
+Simon is wearing a Medium (50) in the pictures.
+He is usually a 48 or 50 in ready-made tailoring, depending on the cut.
 He is 6 foot tall and wears a 32-inch-waist trouser.

 The Medium is long enough to fit over all his bespoke jackets, the longest of which have a 32-inch back length.

 The advice from Private White in comparison to the Trench Coat is as follows: "The trench coat has a traditional style and is made with about 6 inches of room between the wearer's measurement and the garment.
 This is to allow for multiple layers underneath.